starchturrets/windows-shenanigans/guide.md

 # Camera / Mic / Location

 Due to currently terrible permission control, not all apps can be denied the camera or mic permission.
 So keep the global toggle disabled when not in use, which should turn it off for legacy desktop apps as well.
 Note that apps with admin access can override this setting.

+# User Account Control

+Set UAC to the highest level, this will mitigate some bypasses.
+Even better, you can create and use a non admin user account to daily drive with, and only elevate into the admin account when absolutely needed.

 # App Management